Admission to Distance Learning programs is a two stage process. Stage one is acceptance

 If you are sending your transcript via secure electronic transcript service, please

 Step 2: Submit Supplemental Application to the program, if required.
 Some programs do not require a separate application but instead just review your

 official transcripts after they have been submitted to admissions to determine program

-- Criminal Justice: Applications are now open for fall 2020.
-Please have both University and program application completed and accepted by November
+- Criminal Justice: Applications are now open for spring 2021 Please have both University and program application completed and accepted by November

 the University by this date and have your program application in for CJ as well.